-In the field of medicine, the introduction of stem cells had saved so many lives because of its wide range of treatment for injuries, illnesses, and chronic diseases.
+In the field of medicine, the introduction of stem cells had saved so many lives because of its wide range of treatment for injuries, illnesses, and chronic diseases, from cryopreservation to transplantation.
 To name some, leukemia patients are treated using blood stem cells and stem cells for tissue grafts are granted to people suffering from a bone injury.
 In fact, the medicine industry nowadays continues to study the various benefits that the stem cell treatment can offer.

 However, if you are planning to undergo a stem cell treatment, regardless of the illness or injury that you are suffering from, here’s a brief overview of what you’re going to expect from a stem cell treatment.